Classic keto hamburger

 - Preheat the oven to 350°F (175°C).

 - Start by making the hamburger buns.
 Mix together the dry ingredients in a bowl.

-- Bring the water to a boil and add it, the vinegar and the egg whites to the bowl while beating with a hand mixer for about 30 seconds.
+- Bring water to a boil.
+Add the water, the vinegar and the egg whites to the bowl while beating with a hand mixer for about 30 seconds.
 Don't overmix the dough; the consistency should resemble Play-Doh.

 - With moist hands, form the dough into individual pieces of bread, one for each serving.
 Sprinkle sesame seeds on top.
 Be sure to leave enough room on the baking sheet for the buns to double in size.